 Ada Tur

-Previously, I was a research intern at MILA under Professor Mirco Ravanelli, where I worked on the SpeechBrain project implementing neural rescoring for ASR systems.
-Prior to that, I worked under Professor David Traum in the USC Institute for Creative Technologies researching human-computer interaction, as well as conducting research at CyVision on computer vision for driving assistance systems.
+Previously, I was a research intern at Mila under Professor Mirco Ravanelli, where I worked on the SpeechBrain project implementing neural rescoring for ASR systems.
+I was also the co-president of the McGill AI Society, and on the Podcast Team prior to that.
+I was also a AAAI UC Scholar in 2024!
+I also worked under Professor David Traum in the USC Institute for Creative Technologies researching human-computer interaction, as well as conducting research at CyVision on computer vision for driving assistance systems.

 CV / Scholar / BlueSky / Github